Ghost Tram - Manx Hop-tu-Naa (Halloween) Story

 All had gone according to plan and by seven pm a number of people had already arrived at Cornaa Beach.
 It was a crisp, cold night, with the light mist that rolled down from the hills nearly meeting one that was creeping in from the sea and which clung in thin wisps to the ground.
 The effect was startling; a vapour canopy over a hazy carpet which reflected the light from the newly lit torches and bonfires from above and below.
 The mood was good and as always the four took on their given role of hosts for the night.
 People brought food to bake and grill and the usual mixture of beer, cider and wine all added to a rise in spirits and excitement.

-Music spilled out and as the night progressed the crowd had grown to about fifty.
+Music spilled out and as the night progressed the crowd had grown to about twenty.
 Some huddled in groups by the two bonfires chatting and laughing, others were dancing nearby.
 Moira and Fiona were collecting the food and drink brought in by new arrivals and organising everything on portable tables.
 Neil had appointed himself barman, which was really just making sure that the booze tables were constantly stocked up.
 Ian was busy helping to bake potatoes, grilling steaks, sausages or whatever contributions came in.
 There were dozens of hollowed out turnip lanterns around the place.
 The four only occasionally got together during the early part of the night, but as things became less frenetic they gravitated toward each other and let everyone help themselves.

 After 10:30pm most people had assembled in a large group between the two bonfires built close to the sea.
 The mist from the hills had grown thicker but still hung some fifteen feet from the ground.
 The night was still, with no rain and the surf lapped onto the shingle shore rolling the stones back and forwards creating a gentle rhythmic grating accompaniment to the random crackling of burning wood.
 As midnight drew ever closer people took turns telling ghost stories.
 There was a lot of laughter and teasing, but as always on the Isle of Man there was a serious undertone to these tales.
 It was in the Manx psyche never to totally dismiss tales of the supernatural on an island that had never completely broken from old pagan beliefs.
 The tradition of the living and the dead being as one on this magical night lurked in everyone's mind.
 The leaping flames from the bonfires barely pierced the dark autumn night creating flickering shadows against the surrounding mist.
 People drew closer to the fires seeking collective protection from whatever ghostly presences might linger just outside the circle of light.
 A shield from the unseen spirits drawn by a memory of warmth that they could no longer feel.